Ontario Line: Cosburn

 Cosburn station will be located at Cosburn Avenue and have a centre platform.
 It will be located under the west side of Pape Avenue so as to avoid digging up Pape Avenue itself during construction.
 As of June 2021, Metrolinx had not indicated the location of entrances and exits for this station.
+This station will serve Pape Village.

 Pape

 The Ontario Line will serve the existing Pape station, providing a connection to Line 2 Bloor–Danforth at Danforth Avenue.
 Running slightly east of Pape Avenue, the Ontario Line will have a centre platform under Line 2 at the station.
 Metrolinx expects the Ontario Line connection at Pape station will reduce rush-hour congestion at Bloor–Yonge station by 22 percent.
 There are plans for an additional station entry directly from Danforth Avenue.
+This station serves the Greektown neighbourhood.

 Gerrard

 Gerrard will be located diagonally over the intersection of Gerrard Street East and Carlaw Avenue west of the Gerrard Square shopping mall.
-A retail strip mall with a No Frills supermarket will be demolished to make way for the station structure.
+A retail strip mall with a No Frills supermarket was demolished to make way for the station structure.

 The station structure will be separate from the parallel railway bridge and embankment.
 The Ontario Line station will have centre platforms and two entrances.
 One entrance will be on the east side of Carlaw Avenue north of Gerrard Street.
 A second entrance will be on the south side of Gerrard Street adjacent to Gerrard Carlaw Parkette.